KaiFig/Unit2_project/README.md

 **Figx** Below is our CSV file at the end of our 48 hours.
 Between this and the picture above, we managed to collect a total of 577 pieces of data from the sensors that were all sent to our CSV file.

 ## List of techniques used
+- For loops
+- While statements
+- If statements
+- Functions
+- Get and post requests
+- Using the Raspberry Pi terminal
+- Importing libraries
+- Create, read and append to CSV files
+- Plot graphs

+## Development

 ![Crontab](https://github.com/KaiFig/Unit2_project/blob/main/Crontab_ex.jpg)

 **Figx** Attached below is a picture of the crontab commmand we used to run the code for 48 hours.
 We used crontab since it enabled us to run it every 5 minutes without the fear of the code shutting down.
 We put the command in the terminal of the raspberry pi and it runs our posting code in the set times.
 We got the first part of the code from a website called crontab.guru and we got help for the command from Dr. Ruben.